Merzasphor/MWSE/docs/source/types/tes3class.md

 ### `attributes`

+*Read-only*.
 An array-style table of the two attribute IDs associated with the class.

 **Returns**: